riiiiiiiiiina0/swiper-bear/README.md

-## 🐻 Swiper Bear — tab switching, the cute way
+## 🐻 Tab Switcher Bear — tab switching, the cute way

 Switch tabs with a single keyboard shortcut and a delightful preview—just like Cmd+Tab on macOS, but for your browser.